1.5 minutes

 Add-ons on your terms

-Optional extras like luggage or seat upgrades are easy to skip or select in just a couple of taps, keeping the flow smooth.
+Optional extras like luggage or seat upgrades are easy to skip or select in just a couple of taps

-I didn’t create a full Design System for ToucanFly, but I made sure nothing was left to chance.
-Every hierarchy, layout structure, piece of copy, and interaction rule was documented in an extensive annotation handover.
+I didn’t create a full Design System for ToucanFly — there was no need to, but I made sure nothing was left to chance.
+Every hierarchy concept, layout structure, piece of copy, and interaction rule was documented in an extensive annotation handover.
 It explained the “why” behind each design decision, detailed the conditionals, and outlined the style guide elements — all to keep the experience consistent and make usability seamless from design to implementation.